Course page PDF

 Supervised

-Given input + target features, predict targets for new inputs.
+Given inputs + targets, predict targets for new inputs.

 Today's focus.